 Follow this process when initiating new agreements to ensure appropriate support for the planned activity.

 - Discuss the initiative with your chair and/or dean.
 Learn about departmental or college policies for international collaborations and confirm their support.

-- If the intent is to develop or modify a graduate degree or certificate, visit the Graduate School for guidance about its degree/certificate review and approval process.
+- If the intent is to develop or modify a graduate degree or certificate, contact the Graduate School for guidance about its degree/certificate review and approval process.

 - Include as attachments any relevant drafts or documents.

 - We strongly encourage the use of the UW agreement templates.
 Using alternate formats will significantly increase the time required to conclude the agreement.
 OGA can provide copies of UW templates.

 - OGA will respond within 10 business days.
 Incomplete agreement proposals will not be reviewed.
 If there are any additional requirements, OGA will provide additional instructions to the agreement sponsor.

 - OGA will provide a draft agreement created using a template approved by the UW Office of the Attorney General.